International cricket

-International cricket matches are played between the teams representing their nations, administrated by the International Cricket Council.
+International cricket matches are played between the teams representing their nations, administrated by the International Cricket Council (ICC).
 The main forms are Test matches, ODI matches and T20I matches.
-An upcoming form, scheduled to commence in January 2026, is Test Twenty.

 Most games are played as part of "tours" when one nation travels to another for a number of weeks or months and plays a number of matches of various sorts against the host nation.
 World Cups featuring several countries at once, are organized by the ICC.
 The ICC is also responsible for cricket games played at multi-sport events such as Olympic Games, Commonwealth Games, African Games, Asian Games, South Asian Games and Pacific Games.

 In addition to ICC's administration, there are also five regional bodies, Asian Cricket Council, Africa Cricket Association, ICC Europe, ICC Americas and ICC East Asia-Pacific which aim to promote the sport of cricket in their respective continents.